Developing an Interactive OpenMP Programming Book with Large Language Models: Method

 Although the LLMs offered limited assistance in establishing the overall framework, they proved highly beneficial in crafting detailed outlines and contents for individual chapters.
 To ask the LLMs to generate the outline of the chapter "2.4.
 Synchronization of Threads Using Barrier and Ordered Directive," we first had the LLMs learn about synchronization in parallel computing scenarios from OpenMP Specification and official examples.
 Then, we uploaded a manually completed chapter on the \texttt{teams} construct to serve as a reference for the LLMs.

 To use the proper prompts, we incorporate the CO-STAR framework, which outlines a structured approach to crafting prompts that can significantly enhance the effectiveness and professionalism of the content generated by LLMs~\cite{costar}.
 Developed by GovTech Singapore’s Data Science and Artificial Intelligence Division, CO-STAR stands for Context, Objective, Style, Tone, Audience, and Response.
-The prompt set is shown below:
+The prompt guidelines, explanations, and examples are shown in Table~\ref{tab:costaroutline}.

-\begin{itemize} \item I am writing a book on teaching others OpenMP parallel programming.
-Can you help me? \item Here is a chapter I have written on teams; please analyze and learn how I created the outline. \item Now, I need to write a chapter on synchronization, mainly focusing on barrier and order constructs.
-Please find the descriptions of usage and related examples in the file I have uploaded. \item Please help me complete this section by first generating an outline. \end{itemize}

 The prompts are progressive and interactive, involving multiple steps, including learning from uploaded material, analyzing a previous chapter, and developing a new chapter outline.
 This approach generates a more detailed and contextually enriched outline.
 We've found that the structure generated by this set of prompts closely resembles that of the previous \texttt{teams} chapter and incorporates many terms like \texttt{explore}, \texttt{understanding}, \texttt{analysis}, and \texttt{apply} that are more apt for educational contexts.
 The generated and revised outlines are demonstrated in Table~\ref{tab:outlines}.